Temple for Sri Anjaneya in Nirruti corner [south-western quarter] of the complex

 Sri Anjaneya Swamy Temple

-Front view of Sri Anjaneya Swamy temple, Malleswaram, Bangaluru Sri Anjaneya Swamy temple is in the Nirruti corner [south-western quarter] of this complex and the temple is north facing.
-Worshipping the Lord in this position will save the devotee from death, destruction and dissolution.
+Front view of Sri Anjaneya Swamy temple, Malleswaram, Bengaluru Sri Anjaneya Swamy temple is in the Nirruti corner [south-western quarter] of this complex and the temple is north-facing.
+Worshipping the Lord in this position will save the devotee from death, destruction, and dissolution.

 ‘Predishtapana’ of Sri Anjaneya Swamy had been performed during Shalivahana samvasaram 1832, which corresponds to 1900 AD.
-There is a stone inscription declaring this in the temple premises.
-The temple had been constructed in a land measuring 180 feet by 147 feet, donated by the then Municipality free of cost vide G.O. dated 2nd April 1909.
+There is a stone inscription declaring this on the temple premises.
+The temple had been constructed on land measuring 180 feet by 147 feet, donated by the then Municipality free of cost vide G.O. dated 2nd April 1909.
 There is a slab in the front of the temple which gives this detail.

 The temple has a Dwaja stamba.
 Walk past the concourse after Dwaja stamba, the main temple of the Lord Sri Anjaneya Swamy is there.
-The temple consists of a Garbhagraham and a five feet path around of circumambulation.
-Devotees can have dharshan of Sri Anjaneya Swami as they walk along from the Dwaja stamba.
-The Predishtapana of Lord is done at a particular height, so that the devotees can have a clear dharshan of the Lord even from a distance.
+The temple consists of a Garbhagraham and a five feet path around circumambulation.
+Devotees can have the darshan of Sri Anjaneya Swami as they walk along from the Dwaja stamba.
+The Predishtapana of the Lord is done at a particular height so that the devotees can have a clear darshan of the Lord even from a distance.

 Sri Anjaneya Swamy

-Lord Sri Anjaneya Swamy of Malleswaram, at Sri Raghavendra Mutt premises, is about four feet tall made of hard granite stone.
+Lord Sri Anjaneya Swamy of Malleswaram, at Sri Raghavendra Mutt premises, is about four feet tall and made of hard granite stone.
 He is in a walking posture and the carving is of ‘ardha shila’ type.
-Lord is seen walking westward with His left lotus foot adoring nupuram and thandai in the front.
+Lord is walking westward with His left lotus foot adorning nupur and thandai in the front.
 His right lotus foot is seen slightly raised from the ground.
-His left hand adorning bracelet is seen resting on the left hip and in his hand he is holding the stem of sowgandika flower.
+His left-hand adorning bracelet is seen resting on the left hip and in his hand, he is holding the stem of the sowgandika flower.
 The flower which is in full blossom is seen above His left shoulder.
-He is wearing ornaments which adore His bosom.
+He is wearing ornaments that adore His bosom.
 With His raised other hand He showers blessings on His devotees.
-The tail of the Lord raises above His head with a curved end which is adorned with a small beautiful bell.
+The tail of the Lord rises above His head with a curved end which is adorned with a small beautiful bell.
 Lord is wearing ear-studs and His kesam is neatly tied.
-Small crown adorns His head.
+A small crown adorns His head.
 His eyes are glowing and emitting karuna on the devotee.
 With such bright glowing eyes Lord of the kshetra is a figure to be meditated upon.

 Experience

-Come to Malleswaram to have dharshan of the Lord Sri Anjaneya Swamy who dispels the fear of death and destruction and showers blessings, bestows Mangalam.
+Come to Malleswaram to have the darshan of the Lord Sri Anjaneya Swamy who dispels the fear of death and destruction and showers blessings, bestows Mangalam.

 Ed [March 2014]